monora/tom/docs/domainmodel.rst

 Train and RouteSection
 ----------------------

-The following diagramm shows the two main classes of our proposition for the TOM.
+The following diagramm shows the two main classes of our proposition for the Route Domain Model.
 It describes the minimum information needed for a valid route information of an international train:

 .. uml:: uml/tom-section.puml